fairlearn/fairlearn/docs/api_reference/migrating_versions/migrating_to_v0_5_0.rst

 Migrating to v0.5.0 from v0.4.6
 ===============================

-The update from v0.4.6 of Fairlearn has brought some major changes.
+The update from v0.4.6 to v0.5.0 of Fairlearn has brought some major changes.
 This document goes through the adjustments required.

 Metrics